 It’s also vital that you ensure that your website attracts as many visitors as possible.
 Otherwise, your competitors will be the ones reaping the benefits.
 The most cost effective way to do this is through effective content marketing.

-This largely involves publishing blogs on your website.
+This largely involves publishing blogs on your website, and translating your content through a website translation service, such as Centus, to enhance global reach.
 As such, you need to know how to do this in the most effective way possible, as well as how to write articles which perform well in search engines.

 For uploading and managing content, we’re big fans of WordPress – a platform you can use easily for blogging – and of the Yoast plugin, which helps improve the SEO potential of your writing.